How to help those in Puerto Rico affected by Hurricane Fiona

 Dr. Michelle Carlo, medical adviser for Direct Relief, one of the organizations helping Puerto Rico, said rivers are flowing through towns, and bridges are being destroyed by the current.

-“It is creating havoc, especially in the center and southern part of the island,” she said on NewsNation’s “Morning in America” Tuesday.
+“It is creating havoc, especially in the center and southern part of the island,” said Dr. Carlo.

 Here are some places taking donations to help Puerto Rico: